martinjc/martinjc.com/src/index.md

 {% insertImage "img/headshot.jpg", "me" "headshot"%}

 I am Dr Martin Chorley.
-This is an in class update to see if things work.

 I'm a Reader at the [School of Computer Science &amp; Informatics](http://www.cardiff.ac.uk/computer-science/), Cardiff University.
 I am the Director of Learning and Teaching for the school, which means I look after our Undergraduate and Taught Postgraduate programmes and students.